 Plyable will bring automation to the design and manufacture of composite tooling, disrupting this time and cost consuming process so that the customer can order components instantly and receive them in half the normal time.

 Fast turnaround composite manufacturing should by definition be an expedited process.
-Yet a major bottleneck in the supply chain stems from lengthy manual quoting processes, cumbersome iterative mould design refinement and manufacturing throughput limitations hindered by a dearth of high quality CNC machine shops (CAM Machine 2013).
+Yet a major bottleneck in the supply chain stems from lengthy manual quoting processes, cumbersome iterative mold design refinement and manufacturing throughput limitations hindered by a dearth of high quality CNC machine shops (CAM Machine 2013).

 Whilst high-volume manufacturers reap the rewards of Industry 4.0 and digital manufacturing automation, the custom, highly complex composite prototypes required by innovating startups, elite motorsports, sport sailing companies and many more do not easily lend themselves to automated processes.
 However, digital manufacturing and automation accelerates time to market by 30%, reduces process planning and equipment costs by 40% and increases overall production throughput by 15% (CIM data).

 Companies requiring low-volume composite components operate on tight budgets with short lead times, providing a strong business need and market opportunity for automation innovation.
-Accelerating mould design, quoting and manufacture through automation provides the opportunity to expedite cost-effective prototyping of inventive untested concepts, encouraging composite R&D in established UK companies and catalysing growth in manufacturing startups.
+Accelerating mold design, quoting and manufacture through automation provides the opportunity to expedite cost-effective prototyping of inventive untested concepts, encouraging composite R&D in established UK companies and catalysing growth in manufacturing startups.

 At a time with risks and opportunities for UK manufacturing from Brexit, this chimes with government strategy to catalyse growth through disruptive technologies like composites, which are seen as central to the future of high-value manufacturing in the UK (Composites UK 2016).
-Proto labs has pursued this opportunity in a related market, building analysis tools for plastic injection moulded components allowing quote generation within 2 hours and delivery within 15 days.
-However, injection moulding is expensive, thus only applicable to high-volume production.
+Proto labs has pursued this opportunity in a related market, building analysis tools for plastic injection molded components allowing quote generation within 2 hours and delivery within 15 days.
+However, injection molding is expensive, thus only applicable to high-volume production.

-Inherent in automating manufacturing of composite components are specific challenges in moulding tooling that proto labs’ solution simply does not cater for, but that Plyable, as carbon fibre composite specialists, have the experience and capability to address.
+Inherent in automating manufacturing of composite components are specific challenges in molding tooling that proto labs’ solution simply does not cater for, but that Plyable, as carbon fibre composite specialists, have the experience and capability to address.

 We maximise composites manufacturing supply chain efficiency by introducing automation that substantially accelerates the design and manufacture of composite tooling.
 Currently, clients commissioning composite components typically outsource tool design and manufacture to separate companies, meaning time-consuming iterative designs, quotes and negotiations that delay delivery.
 Plyable eliminates this bottleneck by bringing these two processes together – a facility not currently available on the market.

-Combining the latest know-how from the CAD/CAM field with the team’s expertise in composite tooling, the focus of innovation is in applying mathematical principles to generate solutions for crucial mould design tasks that currently rely heavily on the skill and experience of the composite engineer, including draft analysis, split line creation and finding and resolving undercuts.
+Combining the latest know-how from the CAD/CAM field with the team’s expertise in composite tooling, the focus of innovation is in applying mathematical principles to generate solutions for crucial mold design tasks that currently rely heavily on the skill and experience of the composite engineer, including draft analysis, split line creation and finding and resolving undercuts.